How to make web pages accessible

 • no table border (in 'Table properties')

-After you publish your web page, you must check tables are set up correctly.
+After publishing, check that tables are set up correctly:

 2. Open the WAVE Evaluation Tool (Microsoft Edge Addons).